nodejs/node-addon-api/doc/setup.md

   },
 ```

-  Alternatively, disable use of C++ exceptions in N-API:
+  Alternatively, disable use of C++ exceptions in Node-API:

 ```gyp
   'defines': [ 'NAPI_DISABLE_CPP_EXCEPTIONS' ],